kotolex/surrealist/README.md

  - add Release Notes to docs
  - now even errors returns as SurrealResult
  - exceptions will be raised only if nothing we can do

+**Version 0.1.5 (compatible with SurrealDB version 1.1.1):**

+ - http transport now can use PATCH (via query)
+ - remove INFO and add db_info, ns_info, root_info
+ - fix bug with http methods, when use table_name "table:id"
+ - add docs to connection(parent for transports), including features

 ### Contacts ###